PrajwalMDeshanur/Youtube.github.io/README.md

 - Continuous Playback on All Devices: Ensures that videos are available in multiple formats and resolutions, providing seamless playback on various devices and network conditions.
 - Enhanced User Experience: Minimizes latency in video availability, ensuring students can access content quickly and without interruptions.

-Time Complexity: O(nlog(n)), where n is the number of unique characters in the metadata.
+Time Complexity: O(n*log(n)), where n is the number of unique characters in the metadata.

 Space Complexity: O(n), for storing the Huffman tree and encoded data.